mikhailshilkov/mikhailio-docpad/src/documents/2017/08/azure-functions-are-they-really-infinitely-scalable-and-elastic/index.html.md

 layout: post
 title: Azure Functions: Are They Really Infinitely Scalable and Elastic?
 date: 2017-08-31
-tags: ["Azure", "Azure Functions", "Scaling"]
+tags: ["Azure", "Azure Functions", "Scalability"]
 ---

 *Updated results are available at